Malice-1993

 Two scenes are pure standouts and successfully elicit tension and dramatic effect.

-As Samuel witnesses the murder in the bathroom, he is seen in a stall peeking through a crack with only one eye exposed.
-When he makes a slight noise the assailant violently goes through each stall intent on shooting whatever he finds.
+As Samuel witnesses the murder in the bathroom, he is seen in a stall, peeking through a crack with only one eye exposed.
+When he makes a slight noise, the assailant violently goes through each stall, intent on shooting whatever he finds.

 Samuel must think quickly to avoid being caught.
 The camera goes back and forth between Samuel’s looks of panic and the assailant getting closer and closer to catching him.

-Viewer’s hearts will pound during this scene.
+The viewer’s heart will pound during this scene.

 Later, as Samuel sees a newspaper clipping framed among a case of awards, he recognizes one man as the assailant.
 Weir shoots it in slow motion so that the reactions of John and Samuel’s characters are palpable and effective.